waterjugs/SYN-Seed-Script/README.md

 ## Step One: Delete All Intro Movies From Your Respective Game Folder.

-If you are using the _Steam_ version of Hell Let Loose
+-If you are using the _Steam_ version of Hell Let Loose
 > Steam Intro Movies Location: "*YourSteamInstallPath*\\steamapps\common\Hell Let Loose\HLL\Content\Movies"

-If you are using the _Epic Games_ version of Hell Let Loose
+-If you are using the _Epic Games_ version of Hell Let Loose
 > Epic Games Intro Movies Location: "Program Files\Epic Games\HellLetLooseG0WU4\HLL\Content\Movies"

 ## Step Two: Download The Latest Release